 The SPRINTER rail line runs 22 miles from Oceanside to Escondido, transporting passengers to work, school, shopping centers, and other activities via 15 stations.

 BREEZE buses stop at or near major regional attractions and have stops at many north San Diego County beaches.

 Other Rail Services...

 Metrolink.
 Connect from San Diego to Orange, Los Angeles, and Riverside counties at the Oceanside Transit station.
 For schedules, fares, and routes visit Metrolink.

 Amtrak.
 Amtrak’s Pacific Surfliner serves coastal San Diego County, stopping at Oceanside, Solana Beach, and the downtown Santa Fe Depot.
 For schedules, fares, and routes visit Amtrak.

 Park & Ride lots Conveniently located throughout the region, Park & Ride lots are free and a great place to connect to your transit stop.
 View the Park & Ride page to find a lot near you.

 TripTracker TripTracker helps you measure the savings of your transit commute – both to your wallet and the planet.
 Just log in, record your transit trip, and watch the savings add up.
-Plus, by logging just eight trips a month you’ll be automatically entered in iCommute monthly prize drawings for chances to win!
-To start tracking, sign up for iCommute today.
+Plus, by logging eligible trips at least eight days per month, you’ll be automatically entered for chances to win iCommute monthly prize drawings!
+Get started and sign up for iCommute today.

-For more transit information, call 511 and say “iCommute” or email iCommute@sandag.org.
+For more transit information, call 511 and say “public transportation” or email iCommute@sandag.org.

 Regional Transit Map